Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Abstract

 \section{Abstract}

-We analyze strong and weak thermalization regimes from a perspective of rigorous mathematical upper bounds on the equilibration of isolated quantum systems.
-We show that weak equilibration can be understood to be due to the small effective dimension of the initial state.
-Furthermore, analyzing the scaling of an upper bound on the fluctuations, we show that the observable fluctuations decay exponentially with the system size for both weak and strong thermalization indicating no sharp transitions between these two regimes.
+It is usually expected and observed that non-integrable isolated quantum systems thermalize.
+However, for some non-integrable spin chain models, in a numerical study, initial states with oscillations that persisted for some time were found and the phenomenon was named weak thermalization.
+Later, it was argued that such oscillations will eventually decay suggesting that weak thermalization was about time scales and not the size of the fluctuations.
+Nevertheless, the analyses of the size of the fluctuations were more qualitative.
+Here, using exact diagonalization we analyze how the size of the typical fluctuation, after long enough time for equilibration to happen, scales with the system size.
+For that, we use rigorous mathematical upper bounds on the equilibration of isolated quantum systems.
+We show that weak thermalization can be understood to be due to the small effective dimension of the initial state.
+Furthermore, we show that the fluctuations decay exponentially with the system size for both weak and strong thermalization indicating no sharp transitions between these two regimes.